 Zac Efron’s stunning $5.9 million California compound hits the market.
 Take a look

-Earlier this year, actor Zac Efron had a hit on his hands with the premiere of his Netflix documentary, “Down to Earth with Zac Efron,” and now he’s looking to carry that luck over into the real estate world with his scenic Los Feliz home that hit the market for $5.9 million.
+Earlier this year, actor Zac Efron had a hit on his hands with the premiere of his Netflix documentary, “Down to Earth with Zac Efron,” and now the San Luis Obispo County native is looking to carry that luck over into the real estate world with his scenic Los Feliz home that hit the market for $5.9 million.

 According to the Los Angeles Times, the Hollywood Hills compound is in good company with other celebrity estates and “architectural landmarks such as Frank Lloyd Wright’s iconic Mayan Revival-style masterpiece known as the Samuel-Novarro House.”